AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 The density, temperature, and mass fractions come in through the eos_state type.
-An EOS call is done in Castro just before the call to , so you can assume that the entire state is consistent.
+An EOS call is done in Castro just before the call to thermal_conductivity, so you can assume that the entire state is consistent.

 There are two conductivity routines provided with Castro by default: